(844) 366-8800 info@oasismed.com

 The word ‘chiropractic’ comes from the Greek words cheir (meaning ‘hand’) and praktos (meaning ‘done’), i.e., done by hand.
 Today, chiropractic is a regulated healthcare profession in the United States and has been for more than 100 years.
 Kansas was the first state to license chiropractic in 1913.
 Today, all 50 U.S. states, the District of Columbia, all U.S. territories, and more than 40 countries worldwide license chiropractors.

-Chiropractors are designated as physician-level providers in most states and federal Medicare program.
+Chiropractors are designated as physician-level providers in most states and by the federal Medicare program.
 Chiropractic services are available in federal health delivery systems, including those administered by Medicaid, the U.S. Departments of Veterans Affairs and Defense, Federal Employees Health Benefits Program, Federal Workers’ Compensation, and all state workers’ compensation programs.

-In 2017, the American College of Physicians released an update to its low back pain treatment guideline that recommends first using non-drug treatments, such as spinal manipulation (a centerpiece of chiropractic care), for acute and chronic low back pain.
+In 2017, the American College of Physicians released an update to its low back pain treatment guideline that recommends first using non-pharmaceutical treatments, such as spinal manipulation (a centerpiece of chiropractic care), for acute and chronic low back pain.

 A systematic review/meta-analysis published in the Journal of the American Medical Association in 2017 supports the use of spinal manipulative therapy as a first-line treatment for acute low back pain.